 |Effective Tax Rate||0%|

-With some level of planning, it isn’t impossible to file a 1040 that shows zero tax liability.
-The four examples highlighted in this article show various taxpayers at different stages of life that manage to dodge the tax man.
+With some planning, it isn’t impossible to file a 1040 that shows zero tax liability.
+The four examples highlighted in this article show taxpayers at different stages of life who managed to significantly reduce their tax burden.
 Three of the example households reduced their tax bill to zero despite earning six figure salaries.

-How did these taxpayers reach a zero dollar tax bill and how can you do the same?
+How did these taxpayers reach a zero dollar tax bill and how could you reduce your taxes?

 - Contribute significant amounts to retirement savings plans